barakbarlevi/RT-Ballistic-Analyzer/README.md

 > If no trajectories are visualized on the first try, remove `Primary_Controll.kml` from Earth, reinsert it and run the commands from steps 1,3 again.\
 > **🔔 Attention**
 > On some machines (typically on VMs) an error message: "error writing on stream socket: Connection reset by peer" will prompt on the client terminal.
 Connection is soon reestablished and this doesn't effect the outcomes.

-Setting real-time attributes occurs only when the `ARM_TARGET` macro is defined.
-This can be done using GCC's `-D` option during compilation.

 #### Examples
 The default path without specifing the -f option is `/home/user/RT-Ballistic-Analyzer`.